Making sure we know how to regularly back up our Android phones or tablets in case the worst happens is an essential skill to have.

 Android can also back up a lot of critical app data — a feature that's gotten better over time — but it's not quite as thorough as what you'll see on iOS.
 In many cases this means when you need to restore Android from a backup, your apps and the data they contain, will be restored as well.

-Because of this, it's best to take a two-pronged approach to backing up, so read on to find out how to back up your Android phone.
+Because of this, it's best to take a two-pronged approach to backing up, so read on to find out how to back up and restore your Android phone or tablet.

 The first simple step is to enable Android's built-in backup feature, if you haven't already.
 To check, head into Settings > Backup and reset and make sure both 'Back up my data' as well as 'Automatic restore' are checked.